How to Change Fonts in WordPress Themes – Bgeinner’s Guide

-When you’re building a website, choosing the right font is just as important as picking the right colors and layout.
+Choosing the right font is just as important as picking the right colors and layout for every website.
 Your website’s typography affects readability, user experience, and brand identity.

 If you’ve ever wondered how to change fonts in WordPress, you’re in the right place.

-In this guide, I’ll walk you through five simple ways to change fonts in WordPress, whether you’re using the built-in settings, plugins, or custom CSS.
+I will walk you through five simple ways to change fonts in WordPress in today’s tutorial.
+Whether you’re using the built-in theme settings, plugins, or custom CSS.
 No matter your skill level, you’ll find an option that works for you.

 1. Changing Fonts Using the WordPress Theme Customizer